Blockstream/satellite/doc/antenna-pointing.md

 check if the receiver has found the signal in this position.
 If not, try another adjustment and so on.

-Once the receiver finds the signal, it will lock and print a line like the
+Once the receiver finds the signal, it will lock and print a line with `Lock = True` like the following:
-following:

 ```
 2020-10-23 14:32:25  Lock = True; Level = -47.98dBm; SNR = 11.30dB; BER = 0.00e+00;